Ramakrishna's samadhi: Description

 During his trances, Ramakrishna reportedly became unconscious and sat in a fixed position for a short time, or for hours, and would then slowly return to normal consciousness.
-Popular myths claim that when he was in this condition, doctors could find no trace of pulse or heart beat.
-His disciples also believed that he had the power of inducing samādhi in others.
-Some claimed that these recurrent trances left his body extraordinarily sensitive and delicate.
+Popular reports say that when he was in this condition, physicians could find no trace of pulse or heart beat.
+His disciples believed that he had the power of inducing samādhi in others.
+Some said these recurrent trances left his body extraordinarily sensitive and delicate.

 According to some biographers, Ramakrishna's trances were accompanied by reduction of respiration and heart-rate, high body temperature and tremor of the fingers.
-It is also claimed that after divine visions during this spiritual sadhana, usually the next day, Ramakrishna used to feel intense pain, so he eventually used to resist the vision to avoid the pain.
+It is also said that after divine visions during this spiritual sadhana, usually the next day, Ramakrishna used to feel intense pain, so he eventually used to resist the vision to avoid the pain.

 Ramakrishna described his trances as a "limitless infinite, effulgent ocean of consciousness or spirit".

 During many occasions, he went into 'samadhi' after touching a woman.
-He himself once described that he feels repulsive towards women and if somehow he happens to touch one, his hand would feel sudden jerk or twitching in his body, accompanied by intense pain - "If a woman touches me I fall ill.
+He himself once described that he feels repulsive towards women and if somehow he happens to touch one, his hand would feel sudden jerk or twitching in his body, accompanied by intense pain – "If a woman touches me I fall ill.
 That part of my body aches as if stung by a horned fish."

-Ramakrishna's direct disciple Swami Saradananda mentioned in his much acclaimed biography 'Leelaprasanga' that his guru used to go into a trance by uttering the name of a woman's genital - "The private part of a woman’s body, the mere mention of which gives rise to only a disgusting feeling of lust in our sinful mind... many a times I have seen this weird godman going into a trance by uttering the name of that very thing."
+Ramakrishna's direct disciple Swami Saradananda mentioned in his biography Leelaprasanga that his guru used to go into a trance by uttering the name of a woman's genital – "The private part of a woman's body, the mere mention of which gives rise to only a disgusting feeling of lust in our sinful mind ... many a times I have seen this weird godman going into a trance by uttering the name of that very thing."